SYMBICORT Side Effects

 You should also tell your doctor if you have a heart condition or suffer from high blood pressure.
 SYMBICORT can also cause other serious side effects, such as increased blood pressure, increases in heart rate, and changes in heart rhythm.

-These are not all the possible side effects of SYMBICORT, just the most common ones.
-You can find a detailed list of side effects in the full Prescribing Information (PDF).
+These are not all the possible side effects of SYMBICORT.
+You can find a detailed list of side effects in the full Prescribing Information.
 You can also ask your health care professional for more information.